albacoretuna/how-to-annoy-a-web-developer/README.md

 * If a fellow web developer comes to you asking for help with a problem in framework "X".
 Tell them the only viable solution is to switch to framework "Y".
 * Never write README.MD files for your repos.
 Let the maintainers Google and guess for the rest of their lives.
 * Write one word commit messages like: "fixed", "solved"
+* Or write commit messages like this one: "I don't know exactly what I did, I did it yesterday"
+* Push a nearly perfect commit, and after that a couple of commits to fix typos

 ## <a name="client">Section 8   -   If You Are a Client</a>